atomixnmc/minidi-dict-ng1/docs/index.md

 About
 =====

-MDwiki is a CMS/Wiki __completely built in HTML5/Javascript and runs 100% on the client__.
+Minidi is a CMS/Wiki __completely built in HTML5/Javascript and runs 100% on the client__.
 No special software installation or server side processing is required.
-Just upload the `mdwiki.html` shipped with MDwiki into the same directory as your markdown files and you are good to go!
+Just upload the `mdwiki.html` shipped with Minidi into the same directory as your markdown files and you are good to go!

-Note: The website you are currently viewing is realized with MDwiki and hosted on [GitHub pages](http://pages.github.com/). [http://mdwiki.info](http://mdwiki.info) redirects here.
+Note: The website you are currently viewing is realized with Minidi and hosted on [GitHub pages](http://pages.github.com/). [http://mdwiki.info](http://mdwiki.info) redirects here.

 [gimmick:twitterfollow](timodoerr)